OpenDataDSL/documentation/docs/product/developer/Calendars/Expiry-Calendar.md

 delivery starts on the 16th of the current month
 ```

+Delivery rules use the delivery calendar if provided, otherwise they use the trading calendar.

 ## Creating an expiry calendar

-To create an expiry calendar and add your specific expiry rules to it, use the ExpiryCalendar function with a [daily](/docs/odsl/calendar/daily), [business](/docs/odsl/calendar/business) or [holiday](/docs/odsl/calendar/holiday) calendar as a parameter.
+To create an expiry calendar and add your specific expiry rules to it, use the ExpiryCalendar function with a [daily](/docs/odsl/calendar/daily), [business](/docs/odsl/calendar/business) or [holiday](/docs/odsl/calendar/holiday) calendar as the trading calendar.

+The trading calendar is used to calculate the expiry and delivery dates for any period code.

 ```js
 eombus = ExpiryCalendar(BusinessCalendar())